 Bristol – Arnos Vale

-About this churchyard
+About this cemetery

 Arnos Vale Cemetery is a beautiful 45-acre Garden Cemetery nestled in a Grade 2 Listed landscape.
 It was set up in 1839 the first cemetery in the South West of England.
 The cemetery was also the first place in the South West to undertake cremations (1929-1989) and still has the original historic cremation chimney in the landscape.
 Most of Bristol’s leading Victorian citizens, industrialists, philanthropists, artists and scientists rest in the landscape as well as tens of thousands of others.
 It is also the last resting place of the largest number of WW1 and WW2 service personnel in civilian cemetery in the South West and features three war memorials and two designated areas for war dead and three Victoria Cross holders.
 The cemetery is also still a working cemetery, accepting burials and cremains and features a natural burial woodland.